e-kwsm/optking/docs/source/coords.rst

 ``ranged_<coord>`` counterparts.
 This keyword adds forces to the optimization to keep the coordinate within a desired min and max value (these can be set arbitrarily close to each other to recover the ``fixed_<coord>`` behavior).

-Where applicable input should be specified in Angstroms and Degrees (even if the geomtry is provided in atomic units through QCEngine).
+Where applicable input should be specified in Angstroms and Degrees (even if the geometry is provided in atomic units through QCEngine).

 Frozen Coordinates
 ------------------